 Results for each of the key questions are summarized in Table 3.
-It is important to note that only one clinical trial of methadone29 and one trial of levorphanol27 in adult patients with chronic non-cancer pain are available.
+It is important to note that only one clinical trial of methadone25 and one trial of levorphanol22 in adult patients with chronic non-cancer pain are available.
 Both of these trials used designs (methadone or placebo randomly administered only every other day and high- versus low-strength levorphanol) that made it difficult to compare their results with trials of other long-acting opioids.
 Two or more clinical trials have been published for transdermal fentanyl and long-acting oral oxycodone, morphine, codeine, and dihydrocodeine.
-It is also important to note the lack of long-term data on effectiveness or safety of long-acting opioids in patients with chronic non-cancer pain, with no trials lasting even six months.
+In general, long-term data on effectiveness or safety of long-acting opioids in patients with chronic non-cancer pain are lacking, with only one trial39 longer than 6 months in duration.